reguloflete/hello-world/README.md

 PROPOSALS FOR IMPROVEMENT IN THE LEVEL OF SERVICE THROUGH THE CONSTRUCTION OF A SIMULATION MODEL (CASE: SUPER FOODS C.A.
 VALENCIA PLANT) Special Degree Work submitted to the Illustrious University of Carabobo, to apply for the Degree in Industrial Engineer.
 They were 6 months realizing studies in field, to reach a representative model of the system of production of the company.
 Below are all the models in Arena Rockwell Software made.
+This project was carried out without the help of GitHub, however, this tool would have been very useful at the time of keeping track of this analysis.